 Work From a Mixture of Devices, Including Mobile Devices

-A lot to consider for a small business with limited IT budgets.
+A lot to consider for a small business with a limited IT budget.
 Adding more security, data protection, data access, collaboration and communication takes proven solutions, time and money.
 It’s safe to say, many businesses spent more IT money in 2020 and 2021 than they planned for or wanted.
-With many now planning a return to the office, at some point in 2021 or even 2022, along with the need to keep remote access capability for the future, it’s understandable why it’s tempting to keep IT costs down and stretch the life of what’s in place.
+With many businesses now adopting a hybrid office policy, remote access is here to stay.
+This makes is all the more important to maintain security, keep IT costs down and stretch the life of what’s in place.

 How does a small business know when replacing IT equipment is a “nice to have” versus a mandatory need, possibly impacting security, productivity or communications?

 Regular maintenance, proactive monitoring and regular updates help keep IT equipment running smoothly and safely for years.
 There are circumstances, however, when it is just smart business to invest in new equipment rather than gambling for another year.
 Knowing when to invest is the tricky part.
 Roark Tech Services is an expert in all types of IT equipment and can help any small business understand their IT estate to save money yet remain productive and safe.
 Here are our tips to understand when it may prove wise to invest in new IT equipment.